-- Church year? (feasts such as the Ascension and Pentecost, feast days of Mary and other saints) - What Masses are for special purposes?
-(Masses for weddings and funerals, for special needs, such as religious vocations and peace and justice, for the dead) - Invite volunteers to tell about any special Masses they have attended.
-Ask them to tell what the special Mass was and how it was different from an ordinary Sunday Mass. - 8.
-Help the children complete the activity Check Your Calendar on page 44. - Discuss We Follow the Rites of the Eucharist on page 44. - Read this section aloud and call attention to the two Words to Know. - Show the children the Roman Missal.
-You may choose to pass it around or to have small groups come forward at an appropriate time. - 10.
-BLM 22 Have the children work BLM 22 A Community of Faith and Love. - Have a volunteer come to the front of the room and sit on the floor. - Imagine that one of your friends has fallen on the playground and hurt his leg.
-He is having trouble walking.
-How could you give him the support he needs to come into the building? - Allow a volunteer to demonstrate with the child who is sitting on the floor. - God wants us, as members of a community of faith and love, to give one another support.
+- · Have the children silently read this section - Call attention to the Word to Know liturgical year. - Invite volunteers to describe special Masses they have attended.
+Invite other children to tell which feast days they enjoy most and why. - 5.
+Option Help the children complete the activity Check Your Calendar on page 44.

+6. Discuss We Follow the Rites of the Eucharist on page 44.

+· Read this section aloud and call attention to the two Words to Know.

+- · Show the children the Roman Missal.
+You may choose to pass it around or to have small groups come forward at an appropriate time. - 7.
+Option BLM 22 Have the children work BLM 22 A - Community of Faith and Love. - + God wants us as members of a community of faith and love to give one another support.
 People help you grow in faith and love.
 You help others.
-Think about this for a minute. - Have the children complete BLM 22 independently. - When the children have had sufficient time, invite volunteers to share and fully explain their answers.
+Think about this for a minute. - ♦ Have the children complete BLM 22 independently. - When the children have had sufficient time, invite volunteers to share and fully explain their answers.